-59. (1) Whenever it appears to the Governor that it would be in the public interest so to do, he may issue a warrant under his hand requiring any Utility, or any other person who owns manages, or controls any telecommunications service used for the sending or receipt of messages to or from any place outside St. Helena to produce to him (or to some other person named in the warrant) the original or a transcript of any message sent or received through such telecommunications service, or of all such messages of a type or description specified in the warrant.
+59. (1) Whenever it appears to the Governor that it would be in the public interest to do so, the Governor may issue a warrant under his or her hand requiring any Utility, or any other person who owns manages, or controls any telecommunications service used for the sending or receipt of messages to or from any place outside St Helena to produce to the Governor (or to some other person named in the warrant) the original or a transcript of any message sent or received through such telecommunications service, or of all such messages of a type or description specified in the warrant.

-(2) Any person who, without reasonable cause, proof whereof shall lie upon him, fails to comply with any requirement of a warrant issued under subsection (4) shall be guilty of an offence and liable on conviction to a fine not exceeding ± 500 or to imprisonment for six months or to both.
+(2) A person who, without reasonable cause, (the burden of proving which is on the person) fails to comply with any requirement of a warrant issued under subsection (1) commits an offence.

+Penalty: A fine of £500 or imprisonment for 6 months, or both.

-Adoption of the Marine, etc, Broadcasting (Offences) Act 1967
+Adoption of the Marine, etc, Broadcasting (Offences) Act 1967 (UK)

-60. The Marine, etc, Broadcasting (Offences) Act 1967 is adopted as law of St. Helena.
+60. The Marine, etc, Broadcasting (Offences) Act 1967 (UK) is adopted as law of St Helena.